 Our staff understands that playing hard is definitely a skill set that few players in each class bring to the table.
 In the class of 2015, Brooke Jolivette of Kingwood, Texas brings just that every time she plays.
 Jolivette impressed with her strength and activity on both ends of the hardwood.

-Class of 2016 post Nancy Mulkey of Cypress, Texas is growing into her frame with each evaluation.
+Class of 2016 post Nancy Mulkey of Cypress, Texas how do i find my ap essay scores is growing into her frame with each evaluation.
 She’s come along nicely since we saw her at the Fort Bend ISD tournament in mid-November.
 Mulkey is running the floor well and finishing with touch inside of 12 feet.

 Like Mulkey, we saw class of 2014 wing Kayla Nevitt of Spring, Texas at the Fort Bend event in mid-November.
 Nevitt is an active perimeter option who makes a living defending the opposing team’s best offensive player.